U.K. Mass Shooter Said He Was American, Trump-Supporting Virgin

 The man suspected of killing five people before turning the gun on himself in a mass shooting in England on Thursday night was a Trump supporter who posted about “devil worshipers” and pedophiles in government.

-The suspected shooter has been named locally as Jake Davison.
-He allegedly killed three females and two males dead in the port city of Plymouth in the worst mass shooting in Britain since 2010.
+The suspected shooter has been named locally as Jake Davison, a 23-year-old who is reported to have worked as a scaffolder.
+Davison allegedly killed three females and two males—including one child—in the port city of Plymouth in the worst mass shooting in Britain since 2010.

 Before the shooting, he expressed his support for Donald Trump on his Facebook page and posted multiple self-pitying YouTube videos about how he looked, often using language common in the incel community.
 On his Facebook page, Davison claimed to be from Arizona, but his distinctive accent is typical of people from the south-west of England.